Have I got a deal for you.

 Wow, a billion bucks.
 That seems like a lot of money!
 And it is!

-So let’s look a little closer at what’s underneath AT&T’s $1-billion promise — and what it would cost the rest of us.
+Let’s look a little closer at what’s underneath AT&T’s $1-billion promise — and what it would cost the rest of us

 This latter accounting change is known as bonus depreciation and is a favorite tool of lawmakers who want to stimulate private investment in physical infrastructure.
 Congress has given companies these bonus depreciation gifts several times over the past couple of decades on a more time-limited basis to try to pull the economy out of recessions and create jobs.